medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <br><br>

 ### 1.1 ServiceProvider and Sender
-The serviceProvider is the organization or department in charge of the patients admission, whereas the sender is the organization or deprtment responsible for sending the HospitalNotification message.
+The serviceProvider is the organisation or department in charge of the patients admission, whereas the sender is the organisation or deprtment responsible for sending the HospitalNotification message.
-The sender of a HospitalNotification and the serviceProvider may be the same hospital department, hence be represented referencing the same instance of a Organization resource, which in this case shall be a MedComMessagingOrganization.
-However, the sender organisation may be a higher-level deparment (in the SOR-register) than the serviceProvider, and in this case they shall be represented referencing two different instances of a Organization resource.
+The sender of a HospitalNotification and the serviceProvider may be the same hospital department, hence be represented referencing the same instance of a organisation resource, which in this case shall be a MedComMessagingOrganization.
+However, the sender organisation may be a higher-level deparment (in the SOR-register) than the serviceProvider, and in this case they shall be represented referencing two different instances of a organisation resource.

 ### 1.2  Report of admission
 The request for a report of admission must be sent when a patient is initially admitted, meaning that the type of HospitalNotification is STIN og STAA.
 In these cases, the Provenance.activity.code is admit-inpatient or admit-emergency, respectively.
 A request for a report of admission shall not be send when the patient returns from leave (SLOR) or is relocated from another hospital.